coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 wolf* ), you can use this power to provide one of your natural weapons a +1 enhancement bonus on attack rolls and damage rolls.

-**Augment:** If you spend 4 additional power points, this power's duration increases to 1 hour per level.
+**Augment:** If you spend 4 additional power points, this power’s duration increases to 1 hour per level.

-In addition, for every 4 additional power points you spend, this power improves the natural weapon's enhancement bonus on attack rolls and damage rolls by 1.
+In addition, for every 4 additional power points you spend, this power improves the natural weapon’s enhancement bonus on attack rolls and damage rolls by 1.

 ## Metaphysical Weapon